MatthieuMichon/fpga/firmwares/digilent_arty_A7-35T/blink_leds/README.md

 # Overview

-Go through all the steps (include optimization steps) for generating the configuration data bits binary stream (also simply called ``bitstream``) configuration file.
+Goes through all the steps (include optimization steps) for generating the configuration data bits binary stream (also simply called ``bitstream``) configuration file.

 The makefile provides a stand-alone target rule for uploading the bitstream to the FPGA and reconfigure-it.